 Paul uses strategic thinking, humour and creativity to inspire and connect with his colleagues, volunteers and everyone that he meets.
 When asked about his most influential experiences, he talks about growing up materially poor and how those experiences have inspired much of Paul’s activism.
 He is a tireless anti-poverty and right to food advocate.

-Paul has been a guiding force in the community for several years, his impact reaches far beyond regional or Provincial boundaries.
-His leadership journey first began as a teacher in his native Province of Ontario, then as a Vice Principal and a college level Business Administration Instructor.
+Paul’s impact reaches far beyond regional or provincial boundaries.
+His leadership journey first began as a teacher in Toronto, then as a Vice Principal and a Business Administration Instructor.